 After creation, clusters are billed for a minimum of 4 hours of usage.
 In the Preview release of the self-serve experience, you can submit a support request to the Event Hubs team under Technical > Quota > Request to Scale Up or Scale Down Dedicated Cluster to scale your cluster up or down.
 It may take up to 7 days to complete the request to scale down your cluster.

 You can geo-pair a namespace under a Dedicated-tier cluster with another namespace under a Dedicated-tier cluster.
-We do not encourage pairing a Dedicated-tier namespace with a namespace in our Standard offering, since the throughput limit will be incompatible which will result in errors.
+We don't encourage pairing a dedicated-tier namespace with a namespace in our standard offering because the throughput limit will be incompatible and result in errors.

 Can I migrate my Standard namespaces to belong to a Dedicated-tier cluster?

-We do not currently support an automated migration process for migrating your event hubs data from a Standard namespace to a Dedicated one.
+We don't currently support an automated migration process for migrating your event hubs data from a Standard namespace to a Dedicated one.

 Contact your Microsoft sales representative or Microsoft Support to get additional details about Event Hubs Dedicated.
 You can also create a cluster or learn more about Event Hubs pricing tiers by visiting the following links: